-&lt;sup>5 The total household transport expenditure share includes expenditures on vehicle ownership as well as purchased transport modes, such as rail, road, aviation, and marine.
+1 The total household transport expenditure share includes expenditures on vehicle ownership as well as purchased transport modes, such as rail, road, aviation, and marine.

-&lt;sup>6 Dargay et al. (2007) estimates a model that relates per capita GDP to long-term income elasticities, and includes a term that accounts for a country-specific vehicle ownership saturation level.
+2 Dargay et al. (2007) estimates a model that relates per capita GDP to long-term income elasticities, and includes a term that accounts for a country-specific vehicle ownership saturation level.
 Meyer et al. (2007) compare projections using a Gompertz approach and a Stone-Geary based approach.
 In this study we are interested in the elasticity of demand for vehicle services (VMT), not only vehicle stock.
 If the number of miles-traveled per vehicle changes with per-capita income and vehicle stock, income elasticities of vehicle ownership may not be a good proxy for income elasticities of VMT demand.

-&lt;sup>7 Part of this discrepancy can be explained by an increase in average real vehicle price over the same period of around 2% per year (Abeles, 2004), which reflects the changes in the aesthetic and functional attributes of the vehicles themselves.
-A brief review of this trend is provided in the Supplementary Material.
+3 Part of this discrepancy can be explained by an increase in average real vehicle price over the same period of around 2% per year (Abeles, 2004), which reflects the changes in the esthetic and functional attributes of the vehicles themselves.